Skip to main content

 Can I try Doughsense before committing?

 Yes.
-Doughsense offers a 14-day free trial with full access to all features, no credit card required.
-This gives you enough time to set up your financial plan using AI-assisted onboarding and explore the projections, metrics, and scenario modelling before deciding whether to subscribe.
+Doughsense is free to start with manual data, no card required, and a 14-day Plus trial begins when you connect your bank.
+That gives you enough time to set up your financial plan, try Plus features like AI-assisted onboarding and bank feeds, and explore the projections, metrics, and scenario modelling before deciding whether to subscribe.

 Go deeper than forecasting

 Stress-test your financial plan with Monte Carlo simulations and milestone tracking.
-14-day free trial, no credit card required.
+Free to start, no card; a 14-day Plus trial begins when you connect your bank.